-- Restricted funds of \$400,000 represent amounts constrained to specific purposes by their providers through consistituional provisions or by enabling legislation such as the emergency reserve required by TABOR; - Committed funds of \$1.67 million are funds that can only be used for specific purposes as determined by formal action of the City Council and include the 25% operating reserve; - Assigned funds of \$1.0 million are funds assigned by the City Manager or City Council for specific purposes such as the Capital Equipment Replacement Fund (CERF), health insurance reserve and amounts designated for capital projects. - Unassigned funds of \$1.9 million represent funds that are available for any purpose. - Nonspendable funds of \$2,098 represent amounts that are not in spendable form and include the inventory of fuel.
+- Restricted funds of \$400,000 represent amounts constrained to specific purposes by their providers through consistituional provisions or by enabling legislation such as the emergency reserve required by TABOR; - Committed funds of \$1.67 million are funds that can only be used for specific purposes as determined by formal action of the City Council and include the 25% operating reserve; - Assigned funds of \$1.0 million are funds assigned by the City Manager or City Council for specific purposes such as the Capital Equipment Replacement Fund (CERF), health insurance reserve and amounts designated for capital projects. - Unassigned funds of \$1.9 million represent funds that are available for any purpose. - Nonspendable funds of \$2,099 represent amounts that are not in spendable form and include the inventory of fuel.

-Available funds at December 31, 2017 are projected to be \$5.0 million which represents the use of 14% (\$805,175) of available funds.
-This is the amount by which total expenses exceed total revenues..
+The 2017 Budget anticipates the use of 14% (\$805,175) of available funds.
+This is the amount by which total expenses exceed total revenues.
 The following chart represents the amounts of available funds budgeted to be used in 2017.